-Inverter/Charger 12-volt DC fuse
+Inverter/Charger 12-volt DC circuit breaker

-Each inverter/charger and its 12-volt wiring are protected by a replaceable high current fuse typically located on the frame rail near the auxiliary battery bank.
+Each inverter/charger and its 12-volt wiring are protected by a replaceable high current fuse typically located near the auxiliary battery bank in the battery box.
+The 2000 watt inverter/ charger is protected by a 300 amp fuse.